DualHorizon/malbox/README.md

 ### Analysis Capabilities

-Analysis capabilities depend on the plugins installed, hence, the capabilities will continue to grow as the project lives.
+Analysis capabilities depend on the plugins installed, hence, the capabilities will continue to grow as plugins are released, both from the community and maintainers.
-For good measure, you can find a couple of functionalities that are already available through our plugins.
+For good measure, you can find a couple of functionalities that will be available through official plugins.

 - **File Type Support**
   - Windows Executables (PE32, PE32+)
   - Linux Executables (ELF)
-  - macOS Executables (MachO)
   - Office Documents
   - PDF Files
   - Script Files (JS, VBS, PS1)